alsash110/comm-2216-obs/docs/navigating/commands.md

 ### `cd`

-The `cd` command is used to "change directory".
+The `cd` command is used to "change directories".
 Issuing the command without any arguments or with the `~` argument results in changing to your _home directory_.

 You can pass `cd` a relative path or an absolute path as the argument.
 Relative path means you want to go in to a sub-directory.
 Heres an example: